Lipniki, Ostrołęka County: History

 The founder of Lipniki was a man named Wiśniewski, supposedly a nobleman, who was an escapee from the settlement of Piotrków Trybunalski.
 Having escaped either from a court sentence or from vicious rumors, he established a settlement in 1663.
 10 years later he applied to the Starostwo for the right to establish the settlement as the village of Lipniki.
 He also had to appeal to the Royal Beekeeping Society and accept the so-called "Prawo Bartne" or "Beekeeper's Laws."
 This was a set of laws governing the production and sale of honey, wax, and related products, which were a chief product of this region and were particularly valuable to the noble class at the time.

+Five Polish citizens were murdered by Nazi Germany in the village during World War II.